adimalka14/dog-adapters/README.md

     ```bash
     SESSION_SECRET=your_secret_key
 4. Run the application:
-   build of typescript and run js compiled project
+-build of typescript and run js compiled project
     ```bash
     npm run start

-- or
-    runs typescript code for development with nodemon
+- or runs typescript code for development with nodemon
    ```bash
     npm run dev